revng/revng/docs/GeneratedIRReference.rst

 ==============================

 The generated module also contains a *named metadata node*:
 ``revng.input.architecture``.
-Currently it's composed by a metadata tuple with two values:
+Currently, it's composed of a metadata tuple with two values:

 :``string ArchitectureName``: the name of the input architecture.